scmerrill/airtag-glitcher-learning/README.md

 ## Software Setup

 ### Dependencies
-* some linux distro (might work on Windows with some changes)
+* some linux distro (Or Mac.
+I used an M2 MacBook with homebrew, might work on Windows with some changes)
 * python 3.8+
 * openocd for checking debug + dumping
 * nrfjprog (J-Link only) for reset + flashing <-- might work with openocd as well